 The War of American Independence, 1763–1783: Falling Dominoes addresses the military, maritime and naval, economic, key personalities, key societal groups, political, imperial rivalry, and diplomatic dynamics and events from the post-Seven Years’ War era in Great Britain’s North American colonies through the end of the War of American Independence.

-An enlightening and essential read for all history students, from high school through to those on postgraduate courses, as well as those with an interest in American Independence history.
+This book is an enlightening and essential read for all history students, from high school through to those on postgraduate courses, as well as those with an interest in the American Revolution.

 Part 1: Blowing the Matches 1.
 "In A Fit of Absence of Mind" 2.
 The Shot Heard ‘Round the World 3.
 High Water Mark Part 2: Stalemate in the Middle 4.
 Divide and Conquer 5.
 Shift to the Middle 6.
 A Harsh Winter Part 3: Southern Gambit 7.
 "A Want of Discrimination" 8.
 Campaign in the Backcountry 9.
 The North Carolina and Virginia Invasions Part 4: "A Measure of Utmost Importance" 10.
 Sea Power and the American War 11.
 A Global War 12.
 War Termination